wlads/reefpoints/source/posts/2013-09-26-vim-moving-lines-aint-hard.md

 -----------

-Now getting to the *map* command, I've found this pretty handy when I need to move a line or block a couple of lines upward or downward.
+Now getting to the *map* command, I've found this pretty handy when I need to move a line or block of lines a couple of lines upward or downward.

 ```
 " In your ~/.vimrc